Kinciorska/pokedex/README.md

 # Pokedex App

-## Introduction

 This Python application is designed to make possible creating Pokemon teams, as well as assigning moves to pokemons.
+The user can browse, compare and customize their team according to their strategy and preferences and choose their favorite Pokemon.

 ## Features